MewsSystems/gitbook-distributor-guide/distributor-widget/reference.md

 * `adultCount` Type: `number` - number of adults to set

 Sets the number of adults that should be selected by default.
-Space occupancy for adults on rate screen will be pre-filled according this value
+Space occupancy for adults on rate screen will be pre-filled according to this value.

 #### setChildCount\(childCount\)

 * `childCount` Type: `number` - number of children to set

 Sets the number of children that should be selected by default.
-Space occupancy for children on rate screen will be pre-filled according this value
+Space occupancy for children on rate screen will be pre-filled according to this value.

 #### disableTracking()